yassinessadi/yassinessadi/README.md

 - 👋 Hi, I’m @yassine essadi
-- 👀 I’m web web & software developer
+- 👀 I’m .net developer
-- 🌱 I’m currently freelancer
+- 🌱 I’m currently freelancer as android developer using xamarin android and REST API.
+-
 <!---
 hi there!
 visit or site: